-Taking all this together can leave you with a rather large pile of work, and that is only for one tool and one project… This is the background for the certification of our ARM tool chain.
+Taking all this together can leave you with a rather large pile of work, and that is only for one tool and one project… This is the background for the certification of our toolchain.

-What does the certification of our ARM tools for use in safety-critical development really mean?
-It means that the amount of work you have to do to justify the use of the tools is drastically lessened because an independent third party, in this case TÜV SÜD, has made an assessment of our development activities, issue handling procedures and testing and verification activities and certifies that the tools live up to the requirements in IEC 61508 and ISO 26262.
-This also means that if you choose C or C++ as a programming language, our tool chain is an excellent choice.
+What does the certification of our tools for use in safety-critical development really mean?
+It means that the amount of work you have to do to justify the use of the tools is drastically lessened because an independent third party, in this case TÜV SÜD, has made an assessment of our development activities, issue handling procedures and testing and verification activities and certifies that the tools live up to the requirements in IEC 61508, ISO 26262 and EN 50128, and for Arm, RX and RL78 also IEC 62304.
+This also means that if you choose C or C++ as a programming language, our toolchain is an excellent choice.

 It is of no use to receive a bug fix for a previously qualified tool, if the update includes functional updates as well, as that will essentially require a re-qualification of the tool or an elaborate impact analysis of the changes as well as a testing effort.

-By working for many years with customers developing safety-related software or services with high demands on availability, we have learnt that the ability to provide support on “frozen” versions is very important.
+By working for many years with customers developing safety-related software or services with high demands on availability, we have learned that the ability to provide support on "frozen" versions is very important.
 In this context, a frozen version is a tool version that is only subject to bug fixes and that never receives new features.
 Such a version can be kept alive and supported for as long as needed.
-In the past, we have tailored special agreements for customer in need of specific frozen versions and related support services.
-But with the certification, we have the opportunity to offer the frozen version concept and support to all customers using IAR Embedded Workbench for ARM, and we offer it in a streamlined over-the-counter package.
+In the past, we have tailored special agreements for customers in need of specific frozen versions and related support services.
+But with the certification, we have the opportunity to offer the frozen version concept and support to all customers using the Functional Safety edition of IAR Embedded Workbench, and we offer it in a streamlined over-the-counter package.

 What do we provide in our safety offering?
 This is the offering in brief: